-ESG Reporting Guidelines Aspects Description Pages/Remarks A. Environmental Aspect A1 :Emission าร General Disclosure A1 Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste 27-28 KPI A1.1 The types of emissions and respective emissions data 27-28 A1.2 Greenhouse gas emissions in total and intensity 28 A1.3 Total hazardous waste produced and intensity 28 A1.4 Total non-hazardous waste produced and intensity 28 A1.5 Description of measures to mitigate emissions and results achieved 28 A1.6 Description of how hazardous and non-hazardous wastes are handled, reduction initiatives and results achieved 28 Aspect A2: Use of R esources General Disclosure A2 Policies on the efficient use of resources, including energy, water and other raw materials 29 KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total and intensity 29 A2.2 Water consumption in total and intensity 29 A2.3 Description of energy use efficiency initiatives and results achieved 29 A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved 29 A2.5 Total packaging material used for finished products 29 Aspect A3: The Envi ronment and Λ latural Resources General Disclosure A3 Policies on minimizing the issuer's significant impact on the environment and natural resources 29 KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them 29
+ESG Reporting Guidelines Aspects Description Pages/Remarks A. Environmental Aspect A1 : Emission าร General Disclosure A1 Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to air and greenhouse gas emissions, discharges into water and land, and generation of hazardous and non-hazardous waste.
+31 KPI A1.1 The types of emissions and respective emissions data.
+31-32 A1.2 Direct (Scope 1) and energy indirect (Scope 2) greenhouse gas emissions and intensity.
+31-32 A1.3 Total hazardous waste produced and intensity.
+31-32 A1.4 Total non-hazardous waste produced and intensity.
+31-32 A1.5 Description of measures to mitigate emission targets and results achieved.
+31-32 A1.6 Description of how hazardous and non-hazardous wastes are handled, reduction initiatives and results achieved.
+31-32 Aspect A2: Use of F Resources General Disclosure A2 Policies on the efficient use of resources, including energy, water and other raw materials.
+33 KPI A2.1 Direct and/or indirect energy consumption by type (e.g. electricity, gas or oil) in total and intensity.
+33 A2.2 Water consumption in total and intensity.
+33 A2.3 Description of energy use efficiency targets and results achieved.
+33 A2.4 Description of whether there is any issue in sourcing water that is fit for purpose, water efficiency initiatives and results achieved.
+33 A2.5 Total packaging material used for finished products.
+33

-ESG Reporting Guidelines Aspects Description Pages/Remarks B. Social Employment and Labour Practices Aspect B1 :Employment General Disclosure B1 Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare 30 KPI B1.1 Total workforce by gender, employment type (for example, full-or part time), age group and geographical region 30 B1.2 Employee turnover rate by gender, age group and geographical region 30 Aspect B2: Health and Safety General Disclosure B2 Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards 31 KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year 31 B2.2 Lost days due to work injury 31 B2.3 Description of occupational health and safety measures adopted, how they are implemented and monitored 31 Aspect B3: Developr Aspect B3: Development and Training General Disclosure B3 Policies on improving employees' knowledge and skills for discharging duties at work.
-Description of training activities 31 KPI B3.1 The percentage of employees trained by gender and employee category 31 B3.2 The average training hours completed per employee by gender and employee category 31
+ESG Reporting Guidelines Aspects S Description Pages/Remarks Aspect A3: The Envi ronment and N latural Resources General Disclosure A3 Policies on minimizing the issuer's significant impact on the environment and natural resources.
+33 KPI A3.1 Description of the significant impacts of activities on the environment and natural resources and the actions taken to manage them.
+33 Aspect A4: Climate of Change General Disclosure A4 Policies on identification and mitigation of significant climate-related issues which have impacted, and those which may impact, the issuer.
+34 KPI A4.1 Description of the significant climate-related issues which have impacted, and those which may impact, the issuer, and the actions taken to manage them.
+34 B. Social Employment and L abour Practio ces Aspect B1 :Employr ment General Disclosure B1 Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to compensation and dismissal, recruitment and promotion, working hours, rest periods, equal opportunity, diversity, anti-discrimination, and other benefits and welfare.
+35 KPI B1.1 Total workforce by gender, employment type (for example, full-or parttime), age group and geographical region.
+35-36 B1.2 Employee turnover rate by gender, age group and geographical region.
+35-36 Aspect B2: Health a nd Safety General Disclosure B2 Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to providing a safe working environment and protecting employees from occupational hazards.
+36 KPI B2.1 Number and rate of work-related fatalities occurred in each of the past three years including the reporting year.
+36 B2.2 Lost days due to work injury.
+36 B2.3 Description of occupational health and safety measures adopted, how they are implemented and monitored.
+36